1818TusculumSt/smartmemorymcp/README.md

 - **Configurable Providers**: Switch between local and API-based embeddings
 - **Auto-Pruning**: Maintains memory limit by removing oldest entries

+## Attribution

+This project's memory management system was derived from [gramanoid's Adaptive Memory filter for Open WebUI](https://github.com/gramanoid/owui-adaptive-memory).
+The original filter provided the foundation for LLM-based memory extraction, embedding similarity, and semantic deduplication.
+This implementation refactors those concepts into a standalone MCP server / REST API with simplified architecture for broader platform compatibility.

 ## Prerequisites

 - Python 3.11+